Palmerston North: Performing arts

-Top comics including John Clarke, Jon Bridges, Jeremy Corbett, Tom Scott all come from Palmerston North as do stage, television and film performers Paul Barrett, Shane Cortese, Kate Louise Elliott, Simon Ferry, Greg Johnson, Jeff Kingsford-Brown and Alison Quigan.
+Top comics including John Clarke, Jeremy Corbett, Tom Scott all come from Palmerston North as do stage, television and film performers Shane Cortese and Alison Quigan and drag performer Spankie Jackzon.

 Music

-Palmerston North has a thriving musical scene with many national and international acts touring through the town, and many local acts performing regularly.
+Palmerston North has a thriving musical scene, with many national and international acts touring through the town, and many local acts performing regularly.

 Local groups include the Manawatu Sinfonia and Manawatu Youth Orchestra (MYO) who perform throughout the year.
 The Manawatu Youth Orchestra celebrated its 50th year in September 2011.

 Palmerston North is also home to the Palmerston North Brass Band.
-Founded in 1868 by army troops stationed in the region, Palmerston North Brass Band technically pre-dates the city of Palmerston North.
-In 2018 the band celebrated its 150th anniversary.
+Founded in 1868 by army troops stationed in the region, the Palmerston North Brass Band technically pre-dates the city of Palmerston North.
+In 2018, the band celebrated its 150th anniversary.

 Religion

 Palmerston North is a cathedral city, and the seat of the Roman Catholic Diocese of Palmerston North.
 The Cathedral of the Holy Spirit, Palmerston North is its cathedral.
-The Diocese of Palmerston North is currently without a Bishop following the resignation of Charles Drennan.
+The Diocese of Palmerston North is led by Bishop John Adams, who was consecrated in September 2023.

 In the Anglican Communion, Palmerston North is under the jurisdiction of the Diocese of Wellington, under Bishop Justin Duckworth.
 Palmerston North is also in the Anglican Hui Amorangi of Te Pīhopatanga o Te Upoko o Te Ika, under current Pīhopa Rev. Muru Walters.

 There are also many other churches with denominations such as Adventist (Mosaic Community Church and Palmerston North Seventh Day Adventist Church), Apostolic, Assembly of God (AOG), Baptist, Brethren, Christian Scientist, Church of Christ, Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, Lutheran, Methodist, Pentecostal, Presbyterian and Religious Society of Friends.

 There are Sikh gurdwara near the CBD and in Awapuni.

 There are Islamic centres in Milson and West End, and an Islamic prayer centre at Massey University.

 Sport

 Participation in sport is an important and popular pastime in Palmerston North.
-Representation at a national level is predominantly provincial based, meaning most sports teams representing Palmerston North also draw their players from other towns from around Manawatu.
+Representation at a national level is predominantly provincial-based, meaning most sports teams representing Palmerston North also draw their players from other towns from around Manawatu.

 The premier multi-sports venue in Palmerston North is Arena Manawatu, which is known as the Central Energy Trust Arena after its headline sponsors.
 The main stadium (Arena One) is the home of the Manawatu Turbos rugby union team and the Robertson Holden International Speedway.
-There are indoor venues at Arena Manawatu where netball, basketball, volleyball and Badminton are played.
+There are indoor venues at Arena Manawatu were netball, basketball, volleyball and Badminton are played.

 Other important venues include Memorial Park, Fitzherbert Park, Celaeno Park, Manawaroa/Ongley Park, Skoglund Park, Vautier Park and Massey University sports fields.